Teaching Forgiveness: A Parent’s Guide for ages 5-10

 At this stage, children are still developing emotional comprehension and cognitive abilities.
 They may find it difficult to understand the abstract notion of forgiveness.
 It is vital to use age-appropriate language and examples when teaching them about forgiveness.

-• Utilize storybooks.
+• Use storybooks.
 Read stories that showcase the significance of forgiveness and discuss the characters’ actions and emotions.
 This can help children better comprehend the concept and its advantages.

 • Promote empathy.
 Teach children to empathize by imagining themselves in others’ situations and considering how they would feel in similar circumstances.
 This can help them develop empathy and understand the necessity of forgiveness.